DATA PROTECTION PRIVACY STATEMENT

 a.
 Argyll Backpackers the Hostel and the Company means Argyll Backpackers Limited

 b.
 Infant, Children and Young Persons; An infant is a child under 3 years of age; a child is an individual aged between 3 and 11 years; a young person is an individual aged between 12 and 18 years.

 d.
-A Group booking is defined as an organised group of 10 people or more, not booking as per 'sole use' or 'units', but as per room.
+A 'Group' booking is defined as an organised group of 4 people or more, not booking as per 'sole use' or 'units', but as per room.

 e.
-Family/Small Group/Group; refers to a booking for 4, 9 or 13 people.
-This option is for bedrooms in the main building being booked together, whereby forming a Private ‘Unit’, with use of a ‘Common-room’ and self-catering kitchen; the 'unit' then has it's own entrance.
+Private 'Unit' for Family/Small Group/Group refers to a booking for 9 or a max of 13 people.
+This option is for bedrooms within the main building being booked beside eachother, whereby forming a private ‘Unit’, with use of a 'Common-room’ and self-catering kitchen; the 'unit' then has it's own entrance.
 These can be booked as follows:

-Other guests may be about the car-park and outdoor areas, (just like in a hotel situation), but they will not share any inside common areas.
+Other guests may be about the car-park and outdoor areas, (just like in a hotel situation), but only if (i) is booked will they share inside common areas.
 The kitchen area for (i) is at the opposite end of the room for the 2 other inside rooms that may be occupied.
-Guests in either of our outside rooms are then on a ‘Room Only’ basis.
+Guests in either of our 2 outside 'Dorm' rooms are then on a ‘Room Only’ basis, as they have microwaves.

 g.
 Guest / Guests means any individual(s) aged 18 years or over, who makes or is making a booking with Argyll Backpackers Ltd, or utilises Argyll Backpackers Ltd hospitality services.